UZH-PEG/diversity_envresp1/docs/How_to_reproduce.md

     toc-location: left
 ---

+24. November 2022

+To do once the paper is accepted:

-TO DO: set package versions everywhere to the one used in the release (1.0.0)
+* Set package versions everywhere to the one used in the release (1.0.0)

-TO DO: delete `old` and other not needed directories (before this we should tag this)
+* Delete `old` and other not needed directories (before this we should tag this)

-TO DO: Search for XXX for items to update.
+* Search for XXX for items to update.

 # Introduction